-It is a sad reality that, here in Phoenix, people sometimes die without anyone else knowing about their passing for days, weeks, even months.
+It is a sad reality that people sometimes die without anyone else knowing about their passing for days, weeks, even months.
 In that time, the body decays and is often only found because of a foul odor, concerned family member or neighbor entering the property, or someone discovers the body outside.
 How decomposed that body is when found depends on many factors including hot and cold temperatures.
 Out here under our desert sun where it is hot for long periods of the year, bodies tend to decompose faster and create more needed cleanup when found.

 How fast does a body start decomposing after death?

 Once someone passes away, the decomposition of their body as they return to the earth is a natural process.
 Within minutes after death, the body starts cooling, flies come to lay their eggs, and the bacteria already inside us start to process dead cells and produce gas.
 For a short time, it can be hard to tell a person has passed away but as the interior decomposition process speeds up, the exterior also shows signs of breaking down.